ISISComputingGroup/ibex_developers_manual/Upgrade-ISISICP.md

    ```
 This can take a while.
 You will get various messages.
 The following are OK:
 1. access denied messages for `ss.ini`
-1. If it can't replace the file isisicp_extMC.dll as it is open
+1. If it can't replace the file `isisicp_extMC.dll` as it is open
 1. messages about establishing working folders for projects

-1. Run again from the same directory (you need to do `cd ..` to get back to the dae directory)
-1. Should be quicker this time
+Run again from the same directory (you need to do `cd ..` to get back to the dae directory).
+It should be quicker this time

-1. As printed to screen at endf of script, Open a command terminal as administrator
+As printed to screen at the end of script, open a command terminal as administrator (gamekeepr) and run
-1. Run
    ```
    cd "c:\labview modules\dae"
    register_programs.cmd
    ```

-Now delete c:\data\selog.* (.sq3 .sq3-shm and .sh3-wal files)
+Now delete `c:\data\selog.* (.sq3 .sq3-shm and .sh3-wal files)`

 The following is a log from update_inst going OK
 ```